haridev-v/geometry-first-fem/notes/chapter-1-fields-as-vectors-in-function-space.md

 ---
 layout: default
 title: Chapter 1 — Fields as Vectors in Function Space
 parent: Home
 nav_order: 1
 ---

 # Chapter 1 — Fields as Vectors in Function Space

+# Chapter 1 — Fields as Vectors in Function Space